Indoor Humidity Levels

 In Conclusion

-In conclusion it is best to maintain humidity levels below 60%RH.
+In conclusion, it is best to maintain humidity levels below 60%RH.
 This will help control mold and to some extend will help deter dust mite growth.

 In dryer climates you will want to use a humidifier to raise humidity above 35%RH.
 Try not to raise it above 60%RH for an extended period of time.

 Indoor humidity levels and mold growth are a problem that our firm is familiar with.
-If you need help with Indoor humidity problems and mold growth
+If you need help with Indoor humidity problems and mold growth give us a call and schedule an inspection.

 1 (888) 381-665